For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Klarna is safe to use as it's a legit payment service, but we're concerned about the potential financial impact of shopping this way every month, or even every other month.

-This would add up.
-By the end of the year, you could have spent a significant amount more than you would have done otherwise.
+This can add up.
+By the end of the year, you could have spent a significant amount more than you would have otherwise.
 This would only make it harder for you to afford the full price of necessary purchases next year.

 As a result, you could see an increased chance of falling into debt.
 If you're using Klarna Financing, your credit score might be affected if you struggle to keep up with repayments.